Central-edge asymmetry as a probe of Higgs-top coupling in $t\bar{t}h$ production at LHC: Calculations and Results

 In Fig.~\ref{fig:decay_tt_ll_1d}, we present the parton-level distributions of $\Delta y_{\ell^+\ell^-}$ for $\xi=0, \pi/4, \pi/2$ in Eq.~\ref{tth} with $p^h_T>40$ and $150$ GeV at 14 TeV LHC.
 We can see that the the SM interaction ($\xi=0$) has more events than the mixed ($\xi=\pi/4$) interaction in the range of $|\Delta y_{\ell^+\ell^-}|<1.5$, followed by pseudo-scalar interaction ($\xi=\pi/2$).
 While the distribution is reverse in the range of $|\Delta y_{\ell^+\ell^-}|>1.5$.
 Such a behavior will give a small (large) asymmetry $A_{CE}$ for $\xi=\pi/2$ ($\xi=0$).
 Besides, it can seen that the difference among $\xi=0, \pi/4, \pi/2$ in $\Delta y_{\ell^+\ell^-}$ distribution is not sensitive to the increase of $p^h_T$.
 This indicates that the variable $\Delta y_{\ell^+\ell^-}$ has a good discriminating power for the different CP phases even in boosted phase space.

 To quantitatively describe the difference in $\Delta y$ distributions for different CP phase, we define a central-edge asymmetry,

-where $\Delta y^0$ is the critical value of $\Delta y_{\ell^+\ell^-}$ that is determined from the crossing point of $\Delta y_{\ell^+\ell^-}$ distributions for the different CP phase.
+where $\Delta y^0$ is the critical value of $\Delta y_{\ell^+\ell^-}$ and is determined from the crossing point of $\Delta y_{\ell^+\ell^-}$ distributions for the different CP phases.
 The prediction of $A_{CE}$ significantly different from the SM value of $t\bar{t}h$ production would strongly indicate the the non-standard CP violating Higgs-top interaction in Eq.~\ref{tth}.

 In Table~\ref{tab:prt_asym}, we numerically give the parton-level values of $A_{CE}(\ell^+\ell^-)$ for $\xi=0,\pi/4,\pi/2$ at 14 TeV LHC.
 For $p^h_T>40~(150)$ GeV, we can see that the value of $A_{CE}(\ell^+\ell^-)$ predicted by the SM is about -52\%(-49\%), while it becomes about -41\%(-36\%) and -17\%(-17\%) for the mixed and pseudo-interactions, respectively.